kagiko/vaultwarden-wiki/Using-the-PostgreSQL-Backend.md

 3. Configure vaultwarden and start it, so diesel can run migrations and set up the schema properly.
 Do not do anything else.
 4. Stop vaultwarden.
 5. install [pgloader](http://pgloader.io/)
+6. [disable WAL](https://github.com/dani-garcia/vaultwarden/wiki/Running-without-WAL-enabled#1-disable-wal-on-old-db) of the SQLite database.
-6. create the file bitwarden.load with the following content:
+7. create the file bitwarden.load with the following content:
 ```
 load database
      from sqlite:///where/you/keep/your/vaultwarden/db.sqlite3